Fermionic Matrix Product States and One-Dimensional Short-Range Entangled Phases with Anti-Unitary Symmetries: Fermionic MPS

 \subsection{Equivariant algebras for fermionic SRE phases}

 For the remainder of the paper, we will restrict our attention to SRE phases.
-The algebras that correspond to fixed points in such phases are either of the form $\End(U)$ for $U$ a projective representation $Q$ of $\cG$ or of the form $\End(U_b) \otimes\CC\ell(1)$, for $U_b$ a projective representation of $G_b$ \cite{KTY2}.
+The algebras that correspond to fixed points in such phases are either of the form $\End(U)$ for $U$ a projective representation $Q$ of $\cG$ or of the form $\End(U_b) \otimes\CC\ell(1)$, for $U_b$ a projective representation of $G_b$, with the following actions of $\cG$ \cite{KTY2}.
 We refer to algebras of the first (second) type as ``even'' (``odd'').
 Odd algebras are only present when the extension for $\cG$ splits.

 The action of $\cG$ on an even algebra $A=\End(U)$ is simply